jon-0/Scheduling-Application/README.md

 The goal of the project was to demonstrate proficiency in database connections, lambda functions, exception handing and assertions, localization, and logging.

-The application was built using NetBeans and SceneBuilder.
+The application was built using NetBeans IDE, Java, and JavaFX SceneBuilder.

 **Scenario:**